-For most tip repairs we create a new tip by changing the curvature of the top edge of your bade.
+For most tip repairs we create a new tip by changing the curvature of the top edge of your blade.
 The end of the top edge will bend down to create a new point and more of the original edge of the blade remains.

-Alternatively we will keep the upper edge of the blade intact and recreate the curvature and ‘belly’ of blade on the remaining length of metal.
+Alternatively we will keep the upper edge of the blade intact and recreate the curvature and ‘belly’ of the blade on the remaining length of metal.
 Your knife will basically look like a slightly shrunk version of the original.

 Bent blades and tips

-Bend blades and tips can also be repaired in some cases.
+Bent blades and tips can also be repaired in some cases.
 If the tip of the blade is extremely bent, we might have to cut a new tip (see 'Broken tips' above).
-Highly flexible knives such as filleting knives are impossible to straighten (see what we do not repair below), but many knives will become true again.
+Highly flexible knives such as fillet knives are impossible to straighten (see what we do not repair below), but many knives will become true again.
 Strongly bent blades might never fully go back to being 100% straight, but they will be fully usable again.
-The repair of bend knives might result in slight hammer marks on the blade.
+The repair of bent knives might result in slight hammer marks on the blade.
 Small bends in the tip or blade will be repaired for free.

-Bend and twisted edges
+Bent and twisted edges

 More time consuming repairs are charged per blade; ie a knife that has a broken tip and chips will only be charged as one repair.
 If you decline having your knife repaired, we can either return it unsharpened with a refund for the sharpening charge or sharpen the knife as is.
-99 percent of repairs are charged at $5 per blade.
+99% of repairs are charged at $5 per blade.
 Extreme cases cost up to $10.

 What we do not fix

-- Knife Handles, we specialize in knife sharpening and blade repair only.
+- Knife handles, we specialize in knife sharpening and blade repair only.